-How to Calculate Your Macros to Transform Your Body
+How to Calculate Your Macros and REE for Body Transformation

 Before you read this make sure you’ve read the article What is Flexible Dieting? to ensure you understand the philosophy of counting macros and why learning to eat in a moderate fashion is often best.

-Your ability to calculate and adjust your macros correctly will largely determine whether or not you reach your physique goals and how fast you get there.
+Your ability to calculate and adjust your macros accurately will largely determine whether or not you reach your physique goals and how fast you get there.

 Everybody is different (yes, you are a unique snowflake…) so calculating your macros is just the beginning.
-And even the most experienced coaches working with clients may get it wrong to start with.
+And even the most experienced macro coaches working with clients may do a few adjustments as their clients progress.

 Each person’s metabolism, overall health, and lifestyle all play a vital role in how much energy we actually burn and how much of each macronutrient we should be eating.

 When getting started with counting macros the most important thing to calculate your REE (Resting Energy Expenditure) and your TDEE (Total Daily Energy Expenditure).

-I’ve written more about that here, but basically, it’s the number of calories you burn in a day.
-Consistently eat less than this and you lose weight or eat more than this and you gain weight.
+I’ve written more about that here, but basically, it’s the number of calories your particular body burns in a day.
+Eat less than this means that you lose weight and eating more than this means you gain weight.
 This is referred to as energy balance.

-The Mifflin, M. D., St Jeor formula is one of the most popular and one of the most respected methods used to calculate your TDEE.
-Here is the formula used to calculate your Resting Energy Expenditure (REE), which is the energy it takes to run your body without any movement.
+The Mifflin, M. D., St Jeor formula is one of the most popular and one of the most respected macro formulas used to calculate your REE.
+Here how to use the formula to calculate your Resting Energy Expenditure (REE), which is the energy it takes to run your body without any movement whatsoever.

 10 x weight (kg) + 6.25 x height (cm) – 5 x age (y) + 5 = REE